 Monochromatic color schemes use different shades, tints, and tones of the same color.
 Analogous color schemes use colors that are next to each other on the color wheel.
 Complementary color schemes use colors that are opposite each other on the color wheel.
 Split complementary color schemes use one color and two colors that are adjacent to their complement.
 Triad color schemes use three equally spaced colors on the color wheel.
 Tetradic color schemes use two pairs of complementary colors.

-The Psychology of Color | Colors Affect Humans
+Psychology of Color | Colors Affect Humans

 Meaning of Colors